avaturn/pygltflib/README.md

 gltf.images[0].uri  # will now be 0.png and the texture image will be saved in 0.png
 ```

-#### Export texture images from a GLTF file to their own PNG files using custom file names
+#### Export texture images from a GLTF file to their own PNG files using custom file names?
 ```python3
 from pygltflib import GLTF2
 from pygltflib.utils import ImageFormat